joshuahoeflich/joshuablogs.com/blog/final/002-entr.md

 list-important-files | entr -c -d -r run-tests
 ```

-Where `run-tests` is some command that runs the tests for your project and `list-important-files` is a script written with the tool of your choice that prints out all of the files relevant to your project.
+Where `run-tests` is some command that runs the tests for your project and `list-important-files` is a script saved somewhere on your $PATH that prints out all of the files relevant to your project.

 That's all!
 Happy testing!